 In Argentina the military government has been taking a strong line against workers striking for more pay.

-In Argentina the military government has been taking a strong line against workers striking for more pay.
+Background: In Argentina the military government has been taking a strong line against workers striking for more pay.
 A wave of labour unrest has swept through the country where the cost of living rose by nearly 175 percent over the past year.

 SYNOPSIS: In the capital of Buenos Aires armed police entered the Banco de Credito Argentina on Thursday (10 November) and evicted bank clerks who had staged a four-day sit-in to demand 100 percent pay rises.
 The army mounted guard outside the bank but there were no arrests and no further incidents.
 It was the second time in a week police had carried out a mass eviction.